Black PhoebeSayornis nigricans

 - Moucherolle noir (French)

 Black Phoebes do well around humans.
-They don’t come to feeders, but they may use your backyard as a place to catch insects, or even build nests under eaves of a building, especially if there is water or mud nearby.
+They don't come to seed feeders (though they may visit for mealworms), but they may use your backyard as a place to catch insects, or even build nests under eaves of a building, especially if there is water or mud nearby.

 - Cool Facts